Function 02 / 07 · Build

 • Workflows simplifying

-• Sprint-paced product flow-through
+• Sprint-paced flow-through on humans and AI

 04